Notice of Pre-AIA or AIA Status

 Receipt is acknowledged of certified copies of papers required by 37 CFR 1.55, and of the status as a 371 of PCT/AU2022/050480.

-The examiner notes however, that the subject matter regarding a plurality of apertures formed in the platform though the upper surface; a plurality of connector members provided on the base member, wherein: each connector member is positioned adjacent one of the apertures; and each connector member is configured to releasably couple with a connection assembly provided by the elastic resistance band; such that a user is able to selectively manually progress a connection assembly provided by an elastic resistance band through a given one of the apertures, thereby to releasably attach the elastic resistance band to the adjacent connector member, such that when, in use, the user applies a tension force through the elastic resistance band whilst standing on the upper surface, that creates a corresponding compressive force between the platform and the base member which is detected and quantifiable by the one or more sensors, and the limitations regarding exercise types of independent claim 50 is not supported in the foreign priority documents AU 2021901479, AU 2021221661, or AU 2022900585 only in the AU 2021903980 and PCT/AU2022/050480 documents.
+The examiner notes however, that the subject matter regarding a plurality of apertures formed in the platform though the upper surface; a plurality of connector members provided on the base member, such that the user is able to connect one or more elastic resistance bands to the base member, wherein each connector member of the plurality of connector members is located adjacent to a corresponding one of the apertures, each connector member of the plurality of connector members being configured to releasably couple with a carabiner of a given one of the one or more elastic resistance bands, such that a user is able to selectively manually progress the carabiner provided by the given one of the elastic resistance bands through a given one of the apertures, thereby to releasably attach the elastic resistance band to the adjacent connector member, wherein during use: application of tension force through the elastic resistance band by a user standing on the upper surface causes a corresponding compressive force between the platform and the base member, which is observed in the one or more compression force sensors disposed between the platform and the base member; application of body weight or impact force by the user standing on the upper surface causes a force to be transmitted from the platform downward toward the base, resulting in a corresponding compressive force between the platform and the base member, which is also observed in the one or more compression force sensors disposed between the platform and the base member and the limitations regarding exercise types of independent claim 50 is not supported in the foreign priority documents AU 2021901479, AU 2021221661, or AU 2022900585 only in the AU 2021903980 and PCT/AU2022/050480 documents.
 As such the earliest date of priority for the claims as a whole is 12/09/2021.

 Response to Amendment

-The amendments have been sufficient to overcome the original claim objections, and original rejections under 35 USC 112(b) for claims 50,52,60, and 69 present in the Non-Final Action, however as noted below new rejections and objections were required with the presentation of the newly amended claims.
+The amendments have been sufficient to overcome the original claim objections, drawing objections, and original rejections under 35 USC 112(a)/(b) present in the previous Final Action.

 Drawings